It’s not enough to be talented.

 Dylan wasn’t afraid to take a risk.

-6. Successful creators are failures.
+6. Successful content creators are failures.

 Most of your creations will fail.